nathan-rousselot/Efrei/S1/EfreiZ/README.md

 What's up next:

-- Display Improvement  [Under Progress]
-- Fix some bugs (Zombie-related)  [Under Progress]
+- Do a complete menu, user-friendly  [Under Progress]
 - Optimization [Not started]
 - Redo the Rules.md  [Not Started]
 - Improve Anticheat  [Not Started]
-- Do a complete menu, user-friendly  [Not Started]
 - Create a scoreboard  [Not Started]